DonnieData/surfs_up/README.md

 ### Analysis
 Based on the statisical overview of the data we see that:
-- there is a higher max temperature for the month of June than December.
+- There is a higher max temperature for the month of June than December.
 However with only a differnece of 2 degrees.
+- June also has a leading average temperature than December by 3 degrees.

 ## Summary